 Retention.
 Our compensation program is designed to attract and retain highly talented individuals critical to our success by providing competitive total compensation with retentive features.
-For instance, we enter into employment agreements with our Named Executive Officers and other senior executives which typically contain double-trigger severance and change in control arrangements.
+For instance, our employment agreements with our Named Executive Officers contain double-trigger severance and change in control arrangements.
 In addition, our stock-based awards are designed to retain our officers and other employees, while also accomplishing our other compensation goals and objectives.